When you’re pregnant, taking drugs can seriously affect you and your baby’s health. Sometimes this can be lifelong.

 These are difficult things to imagine happening but are real risks if you take drugs.

 Your baby’s also more likely to:

 You should also speak to your GP, midwife or a drug support service if you’re regularly taking prescribed medicines.
 Stopping your medication suddenly could be harmful for you and your baby.

-Some prescribed or illegal drugs that can cause physical dependency may pass through the placenta and be absorbed by your baby.
+Some prescribed or illegal drugs that can cause physical dependency can pass through the placenta and be absorbed by your baby.

-Following delivery the baby may show signs of physical withdrawal known as Neonatal Abstinence Syndrome.
+Following delivery your baby may show signs of physical withdrawal known as Neonatal Abstinence Syndrome.

 Some of these babies may need specialist care after birth and medical treatment to help them withdraw.

 If you have any questions about NAS you should speak to your midwife.